Cecilia Bartoli becomes first woman to record with the Sistine Chapel Choir

 Cecilia Bartoli has become the first female singer to record with the world-famous choir of the Sistine Chapel in Rome.

+On Friday night, Cecilia joined the all-male choir to sing Beata Viscera, by Medieval composer Pérotin.
 The recordings are part of the choirs’ new recordings of music for Advent and Christmas, Veni Domine.

 “Being the first woman to sing with the choir, and to record in the Sistine Chapel, is an immense privilege, I am at a loss for words.
 I am in seventh heaven, may I say that?” said Cecilia.

 “Rome, my city, the Sistine Chapel, it is wonderful incredible.
 I have no words for this extraordinary place.
-And to be able to make music in the Sistine Chapel with Maestro Palombella, with the Sistine Chapel Choir, with the boys and the men, Perotin’s music – it is like a dream.”
+And to be able to make music in the Sistine Chapel with Maestro Palombella, with the Sistine Chapel Choir, with the boys and the men, Pérotin’s music – it is like a dream.”

 ‘Veni Domine’ features music that’s held on manuscripts in the vast archive at the Vatican Library.